 - 3pm Flap Jack Queen Contest – be the very lady to finish 5 flapjacks!
 Visit citystarbrewing/flap-jack-queen-contest/ for additional information and contest registration.

-- Register for Flap Jack Queen Contest
+- Register for the Flap Jack Queen Contest

 - Become a Sponsor: contact firstname.lastname@example.org